cjstoneking/wine_quality/README.md

       [1] "SEM of error of baseline model =  0.00356751251098776"
       [1] "SEM of error of ensemble       =  0.0014630142723505"

 So the iterative model refinement definitely helps performance, although the effect is only slight - 0.561/0.57 is approximately a 2% reduction in error.
-However, using a single improved model has essentially the same runtime and ease of interpretation as running the baseline model, so it is a nice small win.
+However, using a single improved model has essentially the same runtime and ease of interpretation as running the baseline model, so it is still worthwhile to implement.

-Next, I wanted to determine how much performance is improved by adding more models to the ensemble.
+Next, I wanted to determine how much performance is improved by averaging over a full ensemble as opposed to using a single model.
+To do so, I trained ensembles and tracked both the performance of the entire ensemble as well as the performance of each individual model.
+Here are representative results from one ensemble:

+      [1] "error of ensemble                 =  0.557209221381607"
+      [1] "errors of single models           =
+      [1] 0.5627614 0.5663298 0.5611375 0.5653500 0.5611254 0.5617978 0.5622573
+      [8] 0.5616120 0.5580755 0.5605172
+      [1] "mean difference ensemble - single =  -0.00488716193646453"

+So the population average of the ensemble does perform better than any individual model within it, but the effect is very small.
+In this case, it is a reduction in error of 0.005, corresponding to approximately 0.9% reduction in error.

+### Conclusion

+Using iterative model refinement results in small improvements in performance (approx 2% in testing).
+Using an ensemble of refined models results in a smaller improvement in performance (approx 0.9%).
+If this were a real-world application, it might be the case that using an ensemble would not be worth the extra complexity involved.